react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 ---
 id: testing
-title: Testing with Jest
-sidebar_label: Testing with Jest
+title: Writing tests
+sidebar_label: Writing tests
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Testing code using React Navigation may require some setup since we need to mock native dependencies used in the navigators.
-We recommend using [Jest](https://jestjs.io) to write unit tests.
+React Navigation components can be tested in a similar way to other React components.
+This guide will cover how to write tests for components using React Navigation using [Jest](https://jestjs.io).

+## Guiding principles

+When writing tests, it's encouraged to write tests that closely resemble how users interact with your app.
+Keeping this in mind, here are some guiding principles to follow:

+- **Test the result, not the action**: Instead of checking if a specific navigation action was called, check if the expected components are rendered after navigation.
+- **Avoid mocking React Navigation**: Mocking React Navigation components can lead to tests that don't match the actual logic.
+Instead, use a real navigator in your tests.

+Following these principles will help you write tests that are more reliable and easier to maintain by avoiding testing implementation details.

-## Mocking native modules
+## Mocking native dependencies

 To be able to test React Navigation components, certain dependencies will need to be mocked depending on which components are being used.

+If you're using `@react-navigation/stack`, you will need to mock:

+- `react-native-gesture-handler`

 If you're using `@react-navigation/drawer`, you will need to mock:

 - `react-native-reanimated`
-- `react-native-gesture-handler`

-If you're using `@react-navigation/stack`, you will only need to mock:

 - `react-native-gesture-handler`

 To add the mocks, create a file `jest/setup.js` (or any other file name of your choice) and paste the following code in it: